Consultation on Free Bus Travel for Older and Disabled People and Modern Apprentices

 Whatever happens going forward, if you already have a bus pass, or obtain one before any changes are made, you will not lose it!
 Those with a bus pass will continue to access the benefits of the Scheme.
 In addition we will not be making any adverse changes to the existing eligibility criteria for those with a disability

-Over the past several months, the Scottish Pensioners' Forum have been in talks with Transport Scotland and Transport Minister, Humza Yousaf, to discuss the many benefits the scheme has for older people and how maintaining the status quo is beneficial to all older people.
+Prior to the launch of the consultation and over the past several months, the Scottish Pensioners' Forum have been in talks with Transport Scotland and Transport Minister, Humza Yousaf, to discuss the many benefits the scheme has for older people and how maintaining the status quo is beneficial to all older people.

 For more information, a copy of the consultation document can be downloaded by clicking this link